Responding better to needs with creative solutions

 Increase the housing offer

-The OMHM 2015-2019 strategic plan sets out to increase its housing offer by providing creative solutions involving the collaboration of several social housing partners on the island on Montreal.
+The OMHM strategic planning sets out to increase its housing offer by providing creative solutions involving the collaboration of several social housing partners on the island on Montreal.

 To reach this goal, the OMHM plans to: